Ash pond: United States

 Some of the provisions in the 2015 CCR regulation were challenged in litigation, and the United States Court of Appeals for the District of Columbia Circuit remanded certain portions of the regulation to EPA for further rulemaking.

 EPA also published an effluent guidelines (wastewater) regulation in 2015 pursuant to the Clean Water Act.
-The regulation limits discharges of toxic metals from power plants, including ash ponds and other wastestreams.
-The Agency estimated that the regulation would reduce the industry's metals discharges of 1.4 billion pounds annually.
-In 2020 EPA published a final rule that reversed some provisions of the 2015 wastewater regulation.
+The regulation limits discharges of toxic metals from power plants, including ash ponds and other waste streams.
+The Agency estimated that the regulation would reduce the industry's metals discharges of 1.4 e9lb annually.
+In 2020, the EPA published a final rule that reversed some provisions of the 2015 wastewater regulation.
 The revised regulation extended the compliance deadline for some power plants, and exempted some others completely from the more stringent 2015 requirements.
-In May 2024 EPA published a final rule that reverses some aspects of the 2020 rule and tightens the wastewater limitations for some facilities.
+In May 2024, the EPA published a final rule that reverses some aspects of the 2020 rule and tightens the wastewater limitations for some facilities.

-Following a court remand, EPA published its "CCR Part A" final rule on August 28, 2020 requiring all unlined ash ponds to retrofit with liners or close by April 11, 2021.
-Some facilities may apply to obtain additional time—up to 2028—to find alternatives for managing ash wastes before closing their surface impoundments.
-EPA published its "CCR Part B" rule on November 12, 2020, which allows certain facilities to use an alternative liner, based on a demonstration that human health and the environment will not be affected.
+Following a court remand, the EPA published its "CCR Part A" final rule on August 28, 2020, requiring all unlined ash ponds to retrofit with liners or close by April 11, 2021.
+Some facilities were allowed to apply to obtain additional time—up to 2028—to find alternatives for managing ash wastes before closing their surface impoundments.
+The EPA published its "CCR Part B" rule on November 12, 2020, which would allow certain facilities to use an alternative liner, based on a demonstration that human health and the environment will not be affected.
+Several facilities have applied for alternate liner demonstrations, but as of early 2026 EPA has not made final determinations on the applications.

-On January 11, 2022 EPA announced an enforcement action involving ash ponds at certain coal-fired plants in Indiana, Ohio, Iowa and New York.
+On January 11, 2022, the EPA announced an enforcement action involving ash ponds at certain coal-fired plants in Indiana, Ohio, Iowa, and New York.
 The agency's proposal would deny the plants' requests for extensions beyond the 2021 deadline and would require them to close their ash ponds ahead of their proposed schedules.
-EPA sent warning letters to four additional plants.
-EPA received a total of 57 extension requests.
-In November 2022 the agency announced its initial final determination on an extension request, denying a request submitted by a plant in Ohio.
-As of 2024 EPA has published proposed determinations for additional plants and the review process is ongoing.
+The EPA sent warning letters to four additional plants.
+The EPA received a total of 57 extension requests.
+In November 2022, the agency announced its initial final determination on an extension request, denying a request submitted by a plant in Ohio.
+As of 2024, the EPA has published proposed determinations for additional plants and the review process is ongoing.
 Each proposed determination is subject to a public comment period.

-In response to litigation, EPA published a final RCRA rule in May 2024 setting regulatory requirements for active and inactive CCR facilities, including groundwater monitoring, corrective action, closure, and post-closure care requirements.
+In response to litigation, the EPA published a final RCRA rule in May 2024 setting regulatory requirements for active and inactive CCR facilities, including groundwater monitoring, corrective action, closure, and post-closure care requirements.